r0hanr02/ResumeBuilder/README.md

-# AI Resume Builder ✨
+# Resume Builder ✨

-A frontend-only AI-powered Resume Builder that allows users to generate professional resumes through an intuitive form interface.
+A frontend-only powered Resume Builder that allows users to generate professional resumes through an intuitive form interface.
 Built using **React**, **Vite**, and **Tailwind CSS**, with support for multiple themes and downloadable outputs.

 ## 🚀 Features